api3dao/signed-api/packages/e2e/README.md

 ## Getting started

-1. If you are using Docker Desktop, you need to change the URL in `pusher/secrets.env` from `localhost` to `host.docker.internal`, because pusher is running inside a Docker container.
+1. Copy the pusher secrets.
+Run `cp pusher/secrets.example.env pusher/secrets.env`.
+If you are using Docker Desktop, you need to change the URL in `pusher/secrets.env` from `localhost` to `host.docker.internal`, because pusher is running inside a Docker container.
 2. Build the latest Docker images.
 Run `pnpm run docker:build` from the monorepo root.
 The e2e flow uses the docker images.
 3. This module contains services (or configurations) that are integrated together.
 Specifically: